raomin/ESPAltherma/README.md

 <p><b>ESPAltherma</b> is a solution to monitor Daikin Altherma / ROTEX heat pump activity using just Arduino on an <b>ESP32</b> Microcontroller.</p>

+_If this project has any value for you, please consider [buying me a beer](https://www.buymeacoffee.com/raomin).
+I don't do this for money but it feels good to get some support!
+Thanks :)_
 ## Features

   <ul style="list-style-position: inside;">